BernardQuatermass/exim-wiki/SimpleGreylisting.md

           condition = ${if eq{$mime_content_type}{text/html} {1}}
           set acl_m_greylistreasons = Message appears to have HTML content, not just plain text.\n$acl_m_greylistreasons

+Greylist all senders other than local and authenticated:

+    warn set acl_m_greylistreasons = Sender is new to me\n$acl_m_greylistreasons

 And finally an example of how to *disable* greylisting based on some trigger.
 Put these *after* anything else which might set the `$acl_m_greylistreasons` variable: